Skip to main content

 • Parking Status

-If your lodging accommodations are located within driving distance, we have plenty of parking options to suit your needs.
-Our parking status page provides real-time updates about parking availability in all of our lots.
-And don’t worry about carrying your gear—we have parking shuttles that run every few minutes that stop at each lot from 8 a.m. to 6 p.m.
+If you are driving to the resort for the day, we have plenty of parking options, free and paid.
+Our parking page has real-time updates about parking availability in all our lots.
+And don’t worry about carrying your gear—we have parking shuttles that run every few minutes from 8 AM - 6 PM.

 On the Slopes